nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_medicationdispense.md

 | **Required / Cardinality** | `Required 0..1` |
 | **Version Support** | [`STU3 / CareConnect`](https://www.hl7.org/fhir/STU3/datatypes.html#id), [`R4`](http://hl7.org/fhir/datatypes.html#id) |

-The logical id of the resource, as used in the URL for the resource.
+The logical internal id of the resource, as used in the URL for the resource.
 Once assigned, this value never changes.

 [top of page](develop_medicationdispense.html){: .btn .btn-default .btm-sm}